News and updates from Education Works - providing innovative, effective

-While spending time with schools over the last year, Education Works is delighted to see so many brilliant Maths in Context Working Walls in use.
-They are innovative and interactive - take a look at a few examples.
+While spending time with schools over the last year, I'm delighted to see so many brilliant Working Walls in use.
+They are innovative and interactive - take a look at a few examples: